sanjaykmohanty/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/31812730/206977617-fb56a359-05bc-4e12-85d4-a58054e8b363.png)

 In this T-test, p-value is 0.04168 which is less than 0.05.
-We reject the null hypothesis the that the PSI of Lot 3 is statistically different from the population mean of 1,500 pounds per square inch. **This lot might be the cause of production troubles and need more attention to find the issue.**
+We reject the null hypothesis the that the PSI of Lot 3 is statistically different from the population mean of 1,500 pounds per square inch.
+This lot needs more attention to find the issue.

 ## Study Design: MechaCar vs Competition

-In order to compare the performance of the MechaCar against the competition, we can refer to few different variables such as , fuel efficiency, horsepower, safety rating,carbon waste and emissions system.
+In order to compare the performance of the MechaCar against the competition, we can refer to few different variables such as fuel efficiency, horsepower, safety rating,carbon waste and emissions system.

 What metric or metrics are you going to test?
 The metrics are horsepower and highway fuel efficiencies.